About Brantley County

 Sheriff & Law Enforcement

-The Brantley County Sheriff's Office is responsible for maintaining law and order in the county.
-This office patrols unincorporated areas, manages the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community outreach programs and initiatives aimed at crime prevention and public safety.
+Brantley County Sheriff's Office is responsible for maintaining law and order in Brantley County.
+This office patrols unincorporated areas, manages Brantley County jail, processes arrests, and maintains criminal records.
 Notable divisions within the office include the Criminal Investigations Division and the Patrol Division, which work together to address crime and ensure the safety of Brantley County residents.

 Police Departments

-In Brantley County, law enforcement is primarily handled by the Brantley County Sheriff's Office and the Nahunta Police Department.
-The Sheriff's Office covers unincorporated areas, while the Nahunta Police Department focuses on maintaining order within the city limits of Nahunta.
-These agencies collaborate on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
+In Brantley County, law enforcement is primarily handled by Brantley County Sheriff's Office and the Nahunta Police Department.
+These agencies collaborate on major crimes and emergencies, making sure of full coverage and response throughout Brantley County.

 Law Enforcement & Arrests

-The Brantley County Sheriff's Office, located at 262 Brantley Street in Nahunta, Georgia 31553, serves as the primary law enforcement agency for the unincorporated areas of the county.
-The Sheriff's Office can be reached at (912) 462-6141 and operates the Brantley County Jail, which houses pre-trial detainees and sentenced misdemeanor offenders.
-Inmate information and jail roster searches can be conducted by contacting the Sheriff's Office directly during business hours, as the county does not currently maintain a comprehensive online inmate lookup system.
+Brantley County Sheriff's Office, located at 262 Brantley Street in Nahunta, Georgia 31553, is the primary law enforcement agency for the unincorporated areas of Brantley County.
+Inmate information and jail roster searches can be conducted by contacting the Sheriff's Office directly during business hours, as Brantley County does not currently maintain a full online inmate lookup system.

-- § 50-18-70 et seq.), which allows citizens to request copies of arrest reports, booking records, and incident reports.
+- Arrest records in Brantley County are considered public records under the Georgia Open Records Act (§ 50-18-70 et seq.), which allows citizens to request copies of arrest reports, booking records, and incident reports.

 - The requesting party may be charged reasonable copying and administrative fees.